Prospects for discovering strongly decaying doubly heavy $T_{bc}$ tetraquark states at LHCb: Method

 \subsection{Background Simulations}

-In this analysis, both SPS and DPS processes are considered as the dominant mechanisms contributing to the background in the $B^\mp D^\pm$ final state for the $T_{bc}$ search.
-The background samples for the two processes are generated separately, with the DPS sample reweighted to reproduce the differential distributions observed in LHCb.
-The following kinematic selection cuts are applied to both background samples to reflect the LHCb detector acceptance:
+In this analysis, both SPS and DPS processes are considered the dominant mechanisms contributing to the background in the $B^\mp D^\pm$ final state in the search for $T_{bc}$.
+The background samples for the two processes are generated separately, with the DPS sample reweighted to reproduce the differential distributions observed by LHCb.
+The following kinematic selection cuts are applied to both background samples to reflect the acceptance of the LHCb detector:

 The SPS and DPS background samples are generated using \mglong\ (\mgshort\ hereafter)~\cite{Alwall:2014hca,Frederix:2018nkq}, with parton showering and hadronization performed by \pythia~\cite{Bierlich:2022pfr}.
 We consider proton-proton collisions at $\sqrt{s}=13$ TeV.
 The charm- and bottom-quark masses are set to $m_c = 1.55~\mathrm{GeV}$ and $m_b = 4.7~\mathrm{GeV}$, respectively.
 The \texttt{NNPDF2.3} parton distribution functions (PDFs)~\cite{Ball:2012cx} are employed, with next-to-leading order (NLO) PDFs used for NLO simulations and leading order (LO) PDFs for LO simulations.
 Both the renormalization and factorization scales are chosen dynamically, with the central value given by $\mu_0=H_T/2$, where $H_T$ is the scalar sum of the transverse energies of the final-state particles.
+While the scale choice for the background process $pp \to b\bar{b}c\bar{c}+X$ is not uniquely defined, using $H_T/2$ is common practice in modern event generators, as it provides a natural estimate of the typical momentum transfer in such processes.

 For simulating the SPS background, we consider two complementary approaches to generate samples.
 First, we study the process $pp \to b\bar{b}c\bar{c}+X$ in the $3$-flavor number scheme (3FNS) at NLO in QCD, with matching to parton showers performed using the \texttt{MC@NLO} method~\cite{Frixione:2002ik}.
 We take the 3FNS calculation as the nominal prediction.
 The corresponding fiducial cross section, with fiducial cuts given in eq.~\eqref{eq:FDcuts}, is found to be